pellse/assembler-spring-example/README.md

 - [Testcontainers](https://www.testcontainers.org/)

 ## Scenario
 This example showcases a basic healthcare application designed to simulate monitoring patient data.
-Three services are implemented.
+Four services are implemented.
 The Patient Service retrieves patient demographics from PostgreSQL.
 The Blood Pressure Service fetches a patient's systolic and diastolic blood pressure readings from MongoDB.
 The Heart Rate Streaming Service provides real-time heart rate monitoring from an ECG device via Kafka.
+The Diagnosis AI Service analyzes heart rate and blood pressure data to produce diagnostic insights.
 A GraphQL Controller implemented in `PatientObservationController` aggregates data from these services.
 A GraphQL Subscription and REST SSE (Server-Sent Events) endpoint are also implemented in `VitalsMonitoringStreamController` for real-time data aggregation from a stream of heart rate records.

-Check out this brief presentation for a walkthrough of the Assembler API for the real-time streaming example:
+Check out this brief presentation for a walkthrough of the Assembler API for the real-time streaming example (please note that the newly added AI/LLM integration is not covered in this presentation):

 https://github.com/user-attachments/assets/5d9efa18-521f-4bcc-b6ec-5bb0d9ca3a59